leeroybrun/vibeviewer/README.md

 ## Acknowledgements

-Thanks to the community for contributions to modular Swift packages, SwiftUI, and developer tooling — and thanks for helping improve Vibeviewer!
+Thanks to the community for contributions to modular Swift packages, SwiftUI, and developer tooling — and thanks for helping improve AIUsageTracker!

 UI inspiration from X user @hi_caicai — see [Minto: Vibe Coding Tracker](https://apps.apple.com/ca/app/minto-vibe-coding-tracker/id6749605275?mt=12).